roborew/surf-pose-evaluation/CONSENSUS_IMPLEMENTATION_STATUS.md

 3. Check MLflow UI for PCK metrics
 4. Review this status document for known issues

-**Status:** Ready for integration phase.
-Core infrastructure is solid and tested.
+**Status:** ✅ IMPLEMENTATION COMPLETE - Ready for Testing

+All core features implemented successfully!
+Consensus-based Optuna optimization is now fully integrated and ready to use.